Anomalous single-mode lasing induced by nonlinearity and the non-Hermitian skin effect

 We consider the tight-binding model of Fig.~\ref{fig:schematic_latt}(a), consisting of sites on a square lattice with one site per unit cell and asymmetric couplings $t_1 \pm \delta_t$ between nearest neighbors (orange and blue arrows).
 This is a two-dimensional (2D) generalization of the Hatano-Nelson model \cite{Hatano1996}.
 The Hamiltonian is $H = H_{0} + H_{1}$, where

 is linear, non-Hermitian, and nonreciprocal; $a_{mn}$ denotes the annihilation operator on row $m$ and column $n$; and

-describes on-site nonlinear gain and linear loss.
+describes on-site nonlinear gain and linear loss \cite{Ge2017, Harari2018}.
 The parameter $\Gamma$ is the pump strength, $|\psi_{mn}|^2$ is the local intensity, and $\gamma_0$ is an on-site loss representing outcoupling and material absorption.
 The pump and loss are spatially uniform, but the gain may be non-uniform due to $|\psi_{mn}|^2$ (i.e., gain saturation).
 This tight-binding model can be realized with a lattice of coupled ring resonators \cite{Hafezi2011, Hafezi2013, Mittal2014, Harari2018}, as shown in Fig.~\ref{fig:schematic_latt}(b); each site is a ring resonator containing a laser medium, and the asymmetric couplings are implemented by placing unsaturated gain and loss on the arms of the coupling rings between neighboring sites \cite{Longhi2015, Longhi2015PRB, Longhi2018, Zhu2020, Song2020}.
-Since such coupled-ring models can generally be mapped to tight-binding models \cite{Liang2013, Leykam2018}, we will focus on the latter.
+Since such coupled-ring models are typically describable by tight-binding models \cite{Liang2013, Leykam2018}, we will focus on the latter.